Peking Duck-Inspired Ground Duck Meatloaf

 - Remove the meatloaf from the oven and let stand for 5-10 minutes prior to cutting and serving.
 Garnish with chopped green onions and the toasted slivered almonds.

-If you make this ground duck meatloaf, or if you want to see more duck recipes, please comment and/or share a pic!
+If you make this ground duck meatloaf, or if you want to see more duck recipes, please comment here or share a pic with me on Instagram!

 Sign me up for the uglyducklingbakery newsletter!